As the name “Roomba” becomes more commonplace in the home, the need for Roomba reviews follows. Are these robot vacuums

 If you’re looking for the best Roomba at the lowest price, it really is hard to beat the Roomba 690.
 For a budget-price, this vacuum provides a quality clean at a reasonable price.
 If you don’t care about the virtual wall that the 690 comes with, then you can save yourself a few bucks and go the Roomba 675 (which seems almost identical to the 690, except for the virtual wall).

 The Roomba 690 also includes scheduling and a wifi connection.
 These two features alone are major strides in having a vacuum that is easier to maintain and less work for you.

 What features are you looking for?

-- If wifi connectivity is a huge factor for you, consider the Roomba 980, Roomba 960, Roomba 890 or Roomba 690.
+- If wifi connectivity is a huge factor for you, consider the Roomba i7+, Roomba e5, Roomba 960, or Roomba 690.
 All of these come equipped with wifi-connectivity for easy control using the app on your smart device or via voice commands integrated into a total smart home system.

 - If navigation of large and complicated layouts is a top priority for you, you’ll want a Roomba with the advanced iAdapt 2.0 navigational system, as well as Recharge & Resume technology.
-Currently, the only models with those features are the Roomba i7+, Roomba i7, Roomba 980, and Roomba 960— but these models are more advanced and capable of taking on large square footage or complicated floor plans.
+Currently, the only models with those features are the Roomba i7+, Roomba i7, Roomba 980, and Roomba 960 — but these models are more advanced and capable of taking on large square footage or complicated floor plans.

 All Roombas have the ability to self-charge when the battery gets low and have a run time of at least 60 minutes.
 They also all have at least basic levels of dirt detection and drop detection.
 All Roombas have front bumpers, a centrally located “CLEAN” button, and a release on the side of the vacuum that slides out the dust bin and filter compartment.